 Synlogic has entered and expects to continue to enter into agreements to indemnify its directors, executive officers and other employees as determined by the Synlogic Board of Directors.
 With specified exceptions, these agreements provide for indemnification for related expenses including, among other things, attorneys' fees, judgments, fines and settlement amounts incurred by any of these individuals in any action or proceeding brought against them by reason of the fact that they are or were Synlogic's agents.
 Synlogic believes that these provisions in Synlogic's restated certificate of incorporation and amended and restated bylaws and indemnification agreements are necessary to attract and retain qualified directors and officers.
-Synlogic also maintains directors' and officers' liability insurance.
-This description of the limitation of liability and indemnification provisions of Synlogic's restated certificate of incorporation, amended and restated bylaws and indemnification agreements is qualified in its entirety by reference to these documents.
+Synlogic's restated certificate of incorporation of the limitation of liability and indemnification provisions of Synlogic's restated certificate of incorporation, amended and restated bylaws and indemnification agreements is qualified in its entirety by reference to these documents.